-On December 7th 1972, NASA’s Apollo 17 crew took photograph AS17-148-22727.
-Better known as the Blue Marble, the photograph was the first of the Earth where both the south polar ice cap and African coastline are visible.
+The photograph, taken at a distance of 18,000 miles, was the first of the Earth where both the south polar ice cap and African coastline are visible.
 The image is considered by some to be the catalyst for the environmental movement of the 70s.

 Today marks Earth Overshoot Day; the date where we have already consumed the ecological resources and services that the Earth can regenerate in the year.
-We have hit this date a whole six days earlier than last year.
+We have hit this date a day earlier than last year, and a whole week earlier than the 2016 date.
 In other words, our demand for this year requires 1.7 “Blue Marbles” to sustain us.

-Josh Hendry, in our North America team, recently wrote in his blog on the UN Sustainable Development Goals, “It is often hard to connect your day to day work with how it impacts the world.”
+Josh Hendry, in our North America team, wrote in his blog on the UN Sustainable Development Goals, “it is often hard to connect your day to day work with how it impacts the world.”
 After all, when confronted with issues of resource scarcity and climate change, many still find these issues either distant and impersonal, or overwhelming.
-That goes for individuals, organizations and governments.
+That goes for individuals, organisations and governments.
 Yet having conversations about these challenging issues is vital if we are to return our consumption to within the limits of the Earth’s annual regeneration capacity.

-“If you’re not part of the problem, then you can’t be part of the solution.”
+“If you’re not part of the problem, then you can’t be part of the solution”

 One of the first steps for any difficult conversation is acknowledging our own contribution to the difficulty we find ourselves in.
 Only by taking ownership of our part of a problem can we actually be accountable to do something about it.
 Being willing to acknowledge our contribution also makes it easier for others to acknowledge their share.
 The principle here is to extend a conversational invitation that doesn’t seek to blame, control or manipulate.
 The best conversations are always collaborative endeavours.